 The Field Service Management Technology sector was valued at £1.6 billion in 2015 and is expected to increase to £4 billion by 2020, with the market researchers stating that “the strong need for a central system for the management of field services and increasing operational efficiency are the important driving factors” behind the expected growth.

 Technology has always been used to advance business and the FSM industry is certainly no different; increasingly sophisticated and bespoke options are available – from fully integrated to stand-alone, in the cloud or on premise, as part of a handheld or simply an app on an iPhone or Android.
 All have specific advantages including a reduction in admin, increased visibility and automated performance reporting.

 If technology is actually the one-stop problem solver vendors often claim it to be, then why do organisations who buy the exact same product, from the exact same vendor, targeting the exact same market, often achieve wildly different results?
 What’s the difference?

-To view the full report, please click the below image, or follow this link.
+To view the full whitepaper, please follow this link.